jlcanela/nginx-openshift-docker-image/README.md

 ## Known issues

-* Logs are not written to `stdout`/`stderr`, but to the `/var/log/nginx` volume, because of https://github.com/docker/docker/issues/6880
+* Logs are not written to the `/var/log/nginx` volume by default, because of https://github.com/docker/docker/issues/6880